Authored by the expert who managed and guided the team behind the Algeria Property Pack

 How do I verify title and ownership history in Algiers right now?

-The official registry you should use to verify title and ownership history in Algiers is the Conservation Foncière (land registry), which maintains the livre foncier records established under the national cadastre system.
+The official registry you should use to verify title and ownership history in Algiers is the Conservation Fonciere (land registry office), which holds the livre foncier records that document who legally owns each property and how rights have been transferred over time.

-The single key document you should request is the livre foncier extract, which shows the current registered owner, the exact property designation, and any recorded burdens or claims.
+The single key document you should request is an up-to-date extract from the livre foncier, which shows the current registered owner, the exact property designation, and any recorded encumbrances or charges.

-A realistic look-back period for ownership history checks in Algiers is at least 10 to 15 years, to ensure the chain of title is consistent and there are no unresolved inheritance disputes or gaps.
+A realistic look-back period for ownership history checks in Algiers is at least 10 to 15 years, because this is long enough to catch issues like unresolved inheritance transfers, informal sales that were never registered, or gaps in the chain of title that could later create problems.

 You will find here the list of classic mistakes people make when buying a property in Algiers.